 linked plant genes (e.g., Dickson & Whitham 1996, Ahlholm et al. 2003, Tagu et al. 2005, Sthultz et al. 2009).

-In this paper, we utilize a diverse set of existing datasets collected from a single common garden to understand patterns of genetic covariation among communities of organisms associated with P. angustifolia.
+In this paper, we utilize a diverse set of existing datasets collected from the same common garden to understand patterns of genetic covariation among communities of organisms associated with P. angustifolia.
 Our first goal is to examine whether or not different communities are predictably associated with one another on individual plant genotypes by testing for genetic correlations among communities.
 Having demonstrated that communities are correlated, we then evaluate three hypotheses that could account for these correlations.
 Because these data are not suitable for addressing other likely hypotheses, we develop additional hypotheses in the discussion.
 First, we hypothesize that communities associated with similar plant tissues are more strongly correlated than communities from disparate tissue types (resource similarity hypothesis).
 Species living in close proximity are sharing habitat and may be connected through the same local food web.
 Living near each other therefore makes them more likely to interact through direct encounters or indirectly through plant trait modulation, and be sensitive to genetic variation in the same plant traits.
-Second, as an alternative hypothesis (although not entirely mutually exclusive), organisms more closely related to each other will be more strongly correlated than they are with distantly related organisms (taxonomic similarity hypothesis).
+Second, as an alternative hypothesis (although not mutually exclusive), organisms more closely related to each other will be more strongly correlated than they are with distantly related organisms (taxonomic similarity hypothesis).
 This hypothesis is based on the assumption that a gene will be more likely to influence related organisms than unrelated organisms.
 Third, we hypothesize that the presence and strength of genetic correlations among communities will decline as the time between sampling of each community increases (time of sampling attenuation hypothesis).
 A greater time interval between sampling the communities will be more likely to decouple the direct or indirect effects of communities on each other, and variation in environmental conditions may alter gene expression between sampling dates.
 Testing these and other hypotheses will help clarify our understanding of how plant genotype structures biodiversity in an ecological and evolutionary context.

 Methods